Koszul Duality for Quasi-split Real Groups: Integral regular blocks for a quasi-split group

 and

 The representation $V_s$ has the following properties:

-\begin{enumerate} \item The multiplicity of $V_s$ in the irreducible module $T_{\la\to -\rho}(L_s)$ equals one, its multiplicity in any other irreducible $(\g,K)$-module with infinitesimal singular central character $-\rho$ equals zero. \item The representation $V_s$ is {\em fine} in the sense of \cite{mod}, i.e., its restriction to the group $\fS$ of order two elements in the maximal torus $C\subset K$ is a direct sum of distinct characters and the group $W_K$ permutes these characters transitively. \end{enumerate}
+\begin{enumerate} \item The multiplicity of $V_s$ in the irreducible module $T_{\la\to -\rho}(L_s)$ equals one, its multiplicity in any other irreducible $(\g,K)$-module with infinitesimal singular central character $-\rho$ equals zero. \item The representation $V_s$ is {\em fine} in the sense of \cite{mod}, i.e., its restriction to the group $C[2]$ of order two elements in the maximal torus $C\subset K$ is a direct sum of distinct characters and the group $W_K$ permutes these characters transitively. \end{enumerate} Thus, we conclude: \begin{prop} The projective cover of the irreducible module $T_{\la\to -\rho }(L_s)$ is given by $P_s= (U(\fg)\otimes_{U(\fk)}V_s)_{-\widehat\rho}$, where the subscript denotes completion at the infinitesimal central character $(-\rho)$. \end{prop}